-- 1. Looked after children (children in public care) and children who were previously looked after who leave care under a special guardianship, residence, child arrangement or adoption order.
-See page 8 for more information.
+- 1. Looked after children (children in public care), children who were previously looked after who ceased to be so because they were adopted or became subject to a special guardianship order or child arrangements order.
+This includes children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.
 Evidence must be provided. - 2.
 Children who are subject to a special guardianship order who have not previously been in local authority care.
+See page 12 for more information.
 Evidence must be provided. - 3.
 Children who need a place at the school on exceptional and compelling social, psychological or medical grounds.
-See page 8 for more information.
+See page 13 for more information.
 Evidence must be provided. - 4.
 Children who live in the catchment area with brothers or sisters already attending the school and who will still be there when the child starts. - 5.
 Other children who live in the catchment area. - 6.
 Children who live outside the catchment area with brothers or sisters already attending the school and who will still be there when the child starts. - 7.
-Children of staff in either or both of the following circumstances: where the member of staff has been employed at the school for two or more years at the time which the admission to the school is made; and/or the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage. - 8.
+Children of staff in either or both of the following circumstances: where the member of staff has been employed at the school for two or more years at the time which the admission to the school is made; and/or the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage.
+See page 13 for further information.
+Evidence must be provided. - 8.
 Other children who live outside the catchment area.